 Without a doubt, down is the warmest insulation type.
 It’s simply unmatched in terms of warmth, weight, and compressibility—the plumage and feathers are extremely fluffy and do a great job at trapping heat close to your body and packing down small.
 However, down is less breathable than synthetic insulation and retains more moisture when wet, which can cause problems in rainy or snowy weather.

 For high-output activities, synthetic insulation is more breathable than down and won’t soak up moisture as readily.
 It’s also cheaper yet still does a pretty good job of keeping you cozy.
 Not all synthetic insulation is created equal, however, and industry leader PrimaLoft is dependable and has been innovative of late.
 Arc’teryx does a nice job balancing weight, warmth, breathability, and packed size with their in-house Coreloft insulation, Patagonia’s Nano-Air vest uses an impressively breathable FullRange synthetic, and The North Face has spent a lot of energy on its proprietary ThermoBall (made in conjunction with PrimaLoft).
-All have their upsides, but at the end of the day none are quite as warm and packable as premium down.
+All have their upsides, but at the end of the day none are quite as warm and packable as premium down (Patagonia’s PlumaFill is the closest we’ve tested).
 For a complete breakdown of the topic, see our article on down vs. synthetic insulation.

 Along with down, merino wool is one of the premier natural forms of insulation.
 For a little background, merino sheep are a specific breed highly prized for soft and finely crimped wool.
 Merino wool gear is known for its next-to-skin comfort, warmth, temperature regulation, and ability to wick moisture and stay dry.
 For these reasons, it’s very popular in performance layering, and particularly for baselayers.
 Merino vests are popular too, with wool specialists like Ibex, Smartwool, and Icebreaker all having a number of models.
 Keep in mind that most merino vests and products in general consist of simply the fabric itself instead of clusters of down or synthetic insulation, and therefore are less substantial and warm.
 But for a performance vest or baselayer for aerobic activities, merino is a very viable option.